canvasxyz/teekit/packages/qvl/README.md

 ## @teekit/qvl

-@teekit/qvl is a lightweight, WebCrypto-based SGX/TDX quote verification library written in TypeScript (ESM).
-It provides full chain-of-trust validation from the Intel SGX Root CA, through quoting enclave checks, down to quote signature verification.
+@teekit/qvl is a lightweight, WebCrypto-based SGX, TDX, and SEV-SNP quote verification library written in TypeScript.
+It provides full chain-of-trust validation from the Root CA, through intermediate certificates, and quoting enclaves (SGX/TDX only), down to quote signature verification.

 See the
 [tests](https://github.com/canvasxyz/teekit/tree/main/packages/qvl/test)